mbzhuang/WikipediaBiasAnalysis/README.md

     * HighestCountryArticlebyPopulation.png
     * LowestCountryArticlebyPopulation.png

-   Results and Discussion:
+### Results and Discussion:

-    a.
-I performed analysis on how the coverage of politicians on Wikipedia and the quality of
+1. I performed analysis on how the coverage of politicians on Wikipedia and the quality of

-    b. eee
+2. eee

 ### Organization of the project